Note: if you are viewing this rule book as a PDF, it does not contain animated gifs that appear on the website.

 Passive (blue colored badge) - these abilities are always active, but they resolve based on the instructions on the card.

+Some card abilities are deck-specific and use keywords in brackets ( [Ability Name]: ) to refer to those abilities, as shown below.
 On lower cost cards (Bondi), this ability will typically be explained on the card to indicate the meaning of the named ability.
 On higher cost cards (Blendingur), the explanation is often omitted in favor of the bracketed text to refer to the ability.
 If the named ability in brackets contains a might indicator number after it, that number represents how much might should be applied when that ability resolves.
-In the above example, Blendingur gets 2 might for each Viking Raid, where Bondi only gets 1.
+In the below example, Blendingur gets 2 might for each Viking Raid, where Bondi only gets 1.
 As you can see on Blendingur, it's likely that another distinct or related ability could appear on these higher cost cards.

 Also pay attention to the presence of capitalized (and often bolded) keywords on cards.
 Capitalized keywords can reference card names and types, but they can also be special words that have specific instructions.
 These are listed below in alphabetical order, but note they can be articulated on cards using multiple word forms (Deploy/Deployment):